-Pricing Strategies - Getting Started
+3. Pricing Strategies, Getting Started.

-There are some things that I want to talk to you about related to pricing before you head off, create a sales system, put up a website and stuff a price on your product.
+There's some things that I want to talk to you about related to pricing before you head off, create a sales system, put up a website and stuff a price on your product.

 The aim of this report is to give some insight into the versatility you have as an online marketer with your own products.
 The problem is, most people just seem to whack a price on their products with little time spent thinking about it, why they've priced it like that, and what factors are going to contribute to whether it's a successful decision.
 Sound complicated and a lot of work?
 Well, let me tell you it's not.